 Some miscellaneous points:

-2. In some cases, you may need to fill up Rows 11 and 12 (Relief under Sections 89 and 90/91).
-Refer to other sources to see if these sections are applicable to you.
+2. In some cases, you may need to fill up Row 11 (Relief under Section 89).
+Refer to other sources to see if this is applicable to you.

-3. If you have paid any balance taxes, it is advisable to verify after 2-3 days that the Self-Assessment Tax paid by you is reflecting in your Form 26AS.
+3. If you have paid any Self-Assessment Tax using the ITNS-280 challan, it is advisable to verify after 2-3 days that the tax paid by you is reflecting in your Form 26AS.